-Aero India 21 will display vast potential of India, multifarious opportunities, says Rajnath Singh
+Plan to spend USD 130 billion on Defence modernisation in next 7-8 years: Rajnath

 Bengaluru, Feb 03: The country's premier aerospace and defence exhibition, Aero India 2021 takes off in Bengaluru on Wednesday.
-The show will be hosted by the Air Force Station Yelahanka in Bangaluru, which is going to be the first international aviation event in the COVID-19 era.
+The show is hosted by the Air Force Station Yelahanka in Bangaluru, which is going to be the first international aviation event in the COVID-19 era.

 Addressing the event, Defence Minister Rajnath Singh said,''Despite the constraints caused by the global pandemic, I am pleased to see such a large number of participants in this year's event.
 It is coming from the world's leading nations in the field of military and aviation.''